nursahcelik/data_pipeline/README.md

 ## Repository Structure

 - **data_collection**: This directory contains the code for web scraping and API data collection.
-The scripts `web_scraping.jpynb`, `weather_api.py`, and `flights_api.py` demonstrate the process of extracting data from different sources.
+The scripts `web_scraping.jpynb`, `weather.jpynb`, and `flights_api.py` demonstrate the process of extracting data from different sources.

 - **data_storage**: Here, you will find the code for establishing the MySQL database connection and creating the necessary tables.
 The script `database_setup.py` handles the database creation and table schema.